-Giorgio Chiellini added that Italy was on the edge of exhaustion after a long campaign, but admitted Spain was a deserved winner.
+Giorgio Chiellini added that Italy were on the edge of exhaustion after a long campaign, but admitted Spain were deserved winners.

 "We're sorry because we hoped to win and end the tournament in another way.
 We were tired, very tired, and the injuries show that.
 Some of our players on the pitch could hardly walk," the defender said to Rai Sport.

 "In the end we have to congratulate Spain.
 They deserved to win and tonight they proved to be better than us.
 When Thiago Motta got injured we were down to ten men but they'd almost closed the game out in the first 60 minutes with their ball possession.

 "Then in the last half-hour they exploded, thanks in part to having more players.